mikowl/BoilerPress/README.md

 * jQuery 1.9.1 is registered in functions.php to prevent multiple instances of jQuery being loaded so don't link it in your header.php or whatever.
 * [Modernizr](http://modernizr.com/) - Comes in handy as most of our projects need to have IE7/8 support.
 The html5shiv v3.6 is included in Modernizr.
 Use the [build tool](http://modernizr.com/download/)  to create a custom build based on the projects needs.

-###Included in /js/plugins.php
+###Included in /js/plugins.js
 * [Selectivizr](http://selectivizr.com/) - It's a bummer IE7/8 don't support attribute selectors and CSS3 pseudo-classes (for the most part), this fixes that.
 * [Placeholder polyfill](https://github.com/mathiasbynens/jquery-placeholder) - "Enables HTML5 placeholder behavior for browsers that aren’t trying hard enough yet."
 For form input placeholders just do this type of thing:  `<input type="text" placeholder="Search...">`

 ##Stuff to add
 * Root files like .htaccess that includes gzipping and all that fun stuff.
-* Maybe add [Advanced Custom Fields](https://github.com/elliotcondon/acf/) snippets and examples in a template file.
+* Add [Advanced Custom Fields](https://github.com/elliotcondon/acf/) snippets and examples in a template file.
 ACF is awesome and fixes most short comings WP has as a CMS.
+* More default styles, possibly an icon font with basic common icons.